OpenAPITools/openapi-generator/samples/openapi3/client/petstore/python-experimental/README.md

 v3.9 is needed so one can combine classmethod and property decorators to define object schema properties as classes

-## Migration from other generators like python and python-experimental
+## Migration from other generators like python and python-legacy

 ### Changes
 1. This generator uses spec case for all (object) property names and parameter names.